From being diagnosed with CHD at just 3 days old to overcoming multiple heart surgeries, Abraham is a true heart warrior!

 CHSF gives us opportunities to meet other heart mums and dads.
 We enjoy meeting and talking to other parents who share the same experiences as us.
 As Abraham gets older, I believe he will benefit from meeting other children who have gone through what he has too.

-On our latest admission it was lovely to meet Family Support & Youth Worker, Lucy!
+On our latest admission it was lovely to meet Family & Youth Support Worker, Lucy!